troysellers/heroku-201/README.md

 > heroku open
 ```

-Excellent, now we can provision and configure our addons
+Excellent, let's take a look at how we can provision a database and other addon services.

 ```
 > heroku addons:services